Ingrown Toe Nail Treatment & Surgery

 Will it be painful afterwards?

-This may be continued for the following couple of days but usually only if required.
+Painkillers may be continued for the following couple of days but usually only if required.

 Dressings and Follow-Up

-You will normally be adivided to attend the clinic for a short appointment a few days then a week after the operation being carried out.
+You will normally be adivided to attend the clinic for a short appointment a few days later then a week after the operation being carried out.

 It is normal to experience localised pinkness or redness around the side or base of the toe.
 A yellow discharge is also expected for 2-4 weeks after the treatment as the toe heals.